danimfernandes/iNEAL_df/notebooks/f4/README_f4.md

     wc -l iNEAL_f4v2_PAM.snp

-The "wc -l iNEAL_f4v2_PAM.geno" file is in binary format and therefore can't be visualised as text, but it contains the genotype information for each individual, for each 1.24 million positions.
+The "iNEAL_f4v2_PAM.geno" file is in binary format and therefore can't be visualised as text, but it contains the genotype information for each individual, for each 1.24 million positions.

 We included a total of 74 modern populations from all across the world, and the following 28 ancient individuals: